 Does Heartland Weight Loss take insurance?

-However, understanding your insurance plan and benefits can sometimes be complicated.
+Unfortunately, understanding your insurance plan and benefits can be complicated.

 If you aren’t certain of your health benefits, feel free to call your insurance company and talk it through with them before your visit.